FelixOnline/v2/content/articles/2017-2-24-my-eating-disorder.md

 At the beginning, I managed to follow a crazy diet while excessively exercising but on the third week I remember being completely starved.
 I felt quite disappointed at myself and thought I was just lacking willpower.
 That weekend I decided to have the famous 'cheat meal' which turned into a 'cheat weekend' and then into binge eating.

-This cycle of starvation Monday to Friday followed by binging on the weekends, continued happening all the way through my third year – not to forget the hours in the gym with a calorie\-burning mentality.
+This cycle of starvation Monday to Friday followed by binging on the weekends, continued happening all the way through my third year – not to forget the hours in the gym with a calorie-burning mentality.

 My hair was falling out, I stopped having my period and that – together with Imperial’s workload – made third year a complete nightmare.
 Another factor that contributed to the development of my eating disorder was the external pressure I felt to look a certain way due to all the exercise I was doing.